How Subsidized Loans Work

 Who Provides the Money

-Anybody can subsidize a loan.
-Depending on the type of loan, it might be a government organization, a charity, or some other group.
-Student loans are among the most common types of loan subsidies.
-With those loans, the US government pays interest costs for certain students.
-For example, students with subsidized Stafford Loans enjoy interest-free borrowing while they are enrolled in school.
+Any party can subsidize a loan, and depending on the type of loan, it might be a government organization, a charity, or some other group.
+Student loans are among the most common types of loans receiving subsidies.

 How You Qualify